Pyramid-Systems-Inc/Myriad-Mind/architecture/cognitive-synthesizer-csharp.md

 ## Executive Summary

+### Relationship to Cognitive Workspace

+This document describes the **Cognitive Synthesizer**, which operates within the Output Processor to transform agent responses into human-like narratives.
+This is distinct from but complementary to the **Cognitive Workspace**:

+- **Cognitive Workspace**: Handles deep reasoning for complex queries (pattern recognition, causal analysis, simulation)
+- **Cognitive Synthesizer**: Transforms any set of agent responses (from either processing path) into well-structured, coherent narratives

+Both work together to provide high-quality responses: the Workspace enables deep thinking, while the Synthesizer ensures effective communication.

 ### The Challenge

 The current Output Processor excels at **aggregating facts** from specialized agents but lacks the ability to **weave them into coherent narratives** that mimic human explanation.
 Users receive disconnected facts rather than well-structured, extensive answers.